esnext/esnext.github.io/_posts/2014-07-31-what-is-an-ast.markdown

 Wow, that looks remarkably like the JSON version of the outline we created!
 Some of the names are a little different, but the structure is nearly the same.
 Also, there's more information in this version, presumably there to cover syntax or use cases we haven't thought of yet.

 This format was established by Mozilla and more information can be found at their [Parser API][parser-api] page.
 To try this out yourself, open your browser console for this page and try `esprima.parse("var a = [1, 'n'];")`.
+What do you get when you parse the `fib` function above?

 ### Doing Something with an AST